What's The BioTea?

 Stay up to date on news, scholarly articles, and public discourse related to Bioinformatics, Black Maternal Health, Public Health, Epidemiology and AI

 Start by reviewing a credible source, then use the check list below to evaluate health claims.
-Click the Click For Source button to see a credible source.
+Use the Click For Source button to view an example of a credible source.

 How public health professionals evaluate health claims: